-The results of the 2011 Monitoring indicate that one (1) roadway segment exceeded its LOS Standard.
-The segment, which is operating at LOS F, is located at SR 92 from I-280 to US 101.
-Two roadway segments exceeded their LOS Standards in 2009.
+Ten (10) CMP segments had an LOS of F (without exemptions) in both the AM and PM peak periods.
+Two segments had LOS of F in the AM peak period only and two segments had LOS F in the PM peak period only.
 Regarding intersections, all intersection locations are in compliance with their LOS Standards.
-Nine intersection locations improved and five worsened when compared to 2009 results.
-Two intersections are operating at their LOS Standards and 14 intersections are operating better than their LOS Standards.
+Five intersection locations improved and six worsened when compared to 2011 results.
+Three intersections are operating at their LOS Standards and 13 intersections are operating better than their LOS Standards.

-The 2011 travel times for single-occupancy auto and carpool, when compared to 2009 figures, increased by up to eleven (11) minutes in the southbound direction in the P.M. peak period and decreased by two minute in the northbound direction in either peak period.
+The 2013 travel times for single-occupancy auto and carpool, when compared to 2011 figures, decreased by up to seven minutes in the southbound direction in the A.M. and P.M. peak periods and increased by up to seven minute in the northbound direction in the P.M. peak period.

-Travel times for bus and passenger rail modes were estimated based on SamTrans and Caltrain published schedules for travel between County lines during peak commute periods.
-The 2011 travel times for Caltrain service remained the same as in 2009 and SamTrans travel time have decreased by up to eleven minutes as compared to 2009 figures.
-The 2011 transit ridership data indicates annual and average weekday ridership for SamTrans has decreased 10% whereas Caltrain ridership has remained relatively the same when compared to FY 2009.
-Data for BART indicates a slight decrease for the Colma and Daly City stations and an increase of 2% for the SFO Extension stations.
-Total transit ridership indicates a decrease of about 3% (annually and average weekday) when compared with FY 2009.
-(The complete 2011 Monitoring results are included in Appendix F)
+Travel times for bus and passenger rail modes are estimated based on SamTrans and Caltrain published schedules for travel between County lines during peak commute periods (7 a.m. - 9 a.m. and 4 p.m. to 7 p.m.).
+The largest increase in travel time for Caltrain was 23% in the southbound AM period when compared to 2011.
+For SamTrans, there was an increase of up to 9% overall when compared to 2011.

+The 2013 transit ridership data indicates annual total ridership for SamTrans has decreased 9% whereas Caltrain ridership increased by 23% when compared to FY 2011.
+Annual total ridership for BART increased by 10% at the Colma and Daly City stations and increased by 15% for the SFO Extension stations.
+Overall annual total transit ridership increased 10% when compared with FY 2011.
+(The complete 2013 Monitoring results are included in Appendix F)

 The CMP includes C/CAG's programs and policies regarding transportation systems management (TSM) and transportation demand management (TDM), which address efforts to increase efficiency of the existing system and encourage utilization of alternative modes of transportation.
-The TSM/TDM programs under Measure A, the Alliance, TFCA, local cities, and C/CAG are updated in the 2011 CMP to reflect the current status.
+The TSM/TDM programs under Measure A, the Alliance, TFCA, local cities, and C/CAG are updated in the 2013 CMP to reflect the current status.
 (Chapter 5)

-Also included in the CMP is the C/CAG Land Use Impact Analysis Program policy, which address longrange planning, individual large developments (generating 100 or more net peak period trips on the CMP network), and cumulative developments.
+Also included in the CMP is the C/CAG Land Use Impact Analysis Program Policy which address longrange planning, individual large developments generating 100 or more net peak period trips on the CMP network), and cumulative developments.
 The Policy provides procedures for local jurisdictions to analyze and mitigate potential impacts to the CMP network resulting from land use decisions.
 (Chapter 6 and Appendix I)

 The Countywide Congestion Relief Plan (CRP), reauthorized through June 2015, was developed to address the roadway system deficiencies (or violations of LOS Standards) on a countywide basis.
 The CRP relieves individual jurisdictions from the need to develop individual deficiency plans to mitigate (or reduce) existing congestion on specific locations.
-Elements contained in the enhanced CRP includes revised provisions for Countywide programs such as Employer-based shuttle program and local transportation services, Travel Demand Management, Countywide Intelligent Transportation System (ITS) program and traffic operational improvement strategies, Ramp Metering, and other programs Linking Transportation and Land Use.
+Elements contained in the CRP includes revised provisions for Countywide programs such as Employer-based shuttle program and local transportation services, Travel Demand Management, Countywide Intelligent Transportation System (ITS) program and traffic operational improvement strategies, Ramp Metering, and other programs Linking Transportation and Land Use.
 (Chapter 7)

-The seven-year Capital Improvement Program (CIP) consists of projects programmed in the updated 2012 State Transportation Improvement Program (STIP) in Chapter 8, Table 8-1.
+The seven-year Capital Improvement Program (CIP) consists of projects programmed in the updated 2014 State Transportation Improvement Program (STIP) in Chapter 8, Table 8-1.

-This year, C/CAG transitioned to a new C/CAG CMP Transportation Model and database.
-New information is added to the CMP to describe the new CCAG model, which is based on the Santa Clara VTA Countywide model.
+C/CAG transitioned to a new C/CAG CMP Transportation Model and database in 2011.
+New information is added to the CMP to describe the new CCAG model, which is based on the Santa Clara Valley Transportation Authority (VTA) Countywide model.
 The C/CAG model includes additional zone and network detail improvements based on the MTC regional models for San Mateo County.
 (Chapter 9)